ellipticview/trmnl-google-keep/README.md

 ### Step 2: Install the Tampermonkey script
 - Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension
 - In Tampermonkey, create a new script.
-Copy & Paste the content from
+Copy & Paste the content from file [Google Keep TRMNL Button.user.js](https://github.com/ellipticview/trmnl-google-keep/blob/main/Google%20Keep%20TRMNL%20Button.user.js)
 - Edit the script on line 15 to refer to your Webhook URL
 - Choose File > Save